 Another method used for resolving claims against professionals is arbitration.
 It is most frequently used in claims involving construction professionals in circumstances where the parties have entered into a contract and it provides for any disputes arising from the contractual works to be referred to arbitration.
 Arbitration is a non-judicial means of resolving disputes where the parties appoint an arbitrator or panel of arbitrators.
 Arbitration is sometimes a quicker and cheaper means of dispute resolution than litigation.
 It has the benefit of being a confidential process but enforceable by the court.
 However, the arbitrator's decision is generally binding on the parties and there are usually limited grounds of appeal.

 iv Remedies and loss

 In addition, the courts have a shown a marked reluctance to compensate for loss arising from risks that it was no part of the professional's duty to protect against.11 A client is, therefore, usually taken to have accepted the risks of a transaction in respect of which he or she has sought no advice.
-This principle may require the court to make fine distinctions between the nature of advice and information provided by the professional.12 The prominence of this principle when assessing a professional's liability tends to displace legal devices that are used elsewhere for limiting damages (e.g., arguments that loss is too remote or not sufficiently foreseeable).
+This principle may require the court to make fine distinctions between the nature of advice and information provided by the professional.12 The prominence of this principle when assessing a professional's liability tends to eclipse other filters for limiting damages (e.g., arguments that loss is too remote).

 Compensation for the other forms of professional liability may be assessed on different bases: for example, the solicitor who incorrectly warrants authority to commence litigation may be liable for damages on the assumption the warranty was true; the professional trustee may be required to restore in full lost trust funds regardless of issues of fault; and the fiduciary that receives an undisclosed profit may be required to disgorge it to the principal even if the principal would have agreed to its retention if it had been disclosed.